Inspiring Story: The Power of One

 It provided health counseling and education for 50,000 women, besides promoting girls’ education.
 Professional training and development courses like sewing, weaving, knitting, production of school bags and school uniforms and running a small shop were also provided to build their self-confidence.

 IIMC had also now opened up a weaving mill, a sewing room, dyeworks and a laundry.
 School bags and uniforms as well as everyday clothing were produced in these facilities.

-Rosh had not met Dr. Sujit either when he visited Mother Teresa in 1989, nor five years later in 1994, when he had gone to see Mother with Isha and young Hosh, who was then barely a couple of years old.
+Rosh had neither met Dr. Sujit in 1989, when he had visited Mother Teresa alone that year, nor five years later in 1994, when he had gone to see Mother with Isha and young Hosh, who was then barely a couple of years old.

-‘He was making institutions to help the poor when I was making babies,’ Rosh thought with a touch of guilt.
-He had not served with Mother Teresa despite her invitation, but his son had finally arrived in Kolkata to fulfil her wish.
+‘He was making institutions to help the poor, when I was making babies,’ Rosh thought with a touch of guilt.
+He had not served with Mother Teresa despite her invitation, but his son had finally arrived in Kolkata to fulfill her wish.

 “See Mother,” he spoke aloud to himself.
 “My blood still answers to your call.
 What will you have me do for you now?”